Ms. Joyce Wong, Director

 - National Association for College Admissions Counseling (NACAC)

 Ms. Wong was named 2003 NUMMI New Promising Teacher of the Year for Fremont and recently received the Dorothy Wright Award for Outstanding High School Teacher from San Jose State University in 2011 and 2012.

-During her free time, she can be found writing children books for the elementary school grades, working on scrapbooking memories, and spending quality time with her family and twin daughters.
+During her free time, she can be found writing children books for the elementary school grades, working on scrapbooking memories, and spending quality time with her three daughters.